shamspias/kido-again/README.md

 ```

 problems/<platform>/<id-or-name>/
 ├── link.md          # the link to the problem
+├── test_cases.json  # placeholder for sample inputs/outputs you can add for quick testing
 ├── notes.md         # short thoughts, mistakes, fixes
 ├── python/          # solution in Python
 ├── rust/            # solution in Rust
 ├── cpp/             # solution in C++
 └── java/            # solution in Java

 ```